 Why Is Urban Agriculture Important?
 Discover the Benefits

 Urban agriculture is not a new concept.
-It dates back to old civilizations where cities like Babylon had hanging gardens.
-In advanced times, the thought has seen a resurgence due to expanding urbanization and the require for sustainable food sources.
+It dates back to old civilizations, where cities like Babylon had hanging gardens.
+In advanced times, the thought has seen a resurgence due to expanding urbanization and the requirement for sustainable food sources.
 From victory gardens during World War II to contemporary rooftop gardens, the practice has evolved and adapted to meet the needs of urban dwellers.

 Environmental Benefits